Howard Stern: 2010–2018: Sirius contract renewals and America's Got Talent

-In December 2010, Stern renewed his contract with SiriusXM to continue his radio show for a further five years.
-His new deal allows him to work a reduced schedule from four to three live radio shows each week.
-On March 22, 2011, Stern and Buchwald filed a lawsuit against SiriusXM for $300 million, claiming further annual bonuses were not paid despite Stern meeting subscriber growth targets.
-On April 17, 2012, Judge Barbara Kapnick disagreed with their suit and dismissed it "with prejudice", thus preventing Stern and Buchwald from filing other suits over similar allegations against the company.
-The pair filed an appeal to the decision, but it was rejected by an appeal court.
+In December 2010, Stern renewed his SiriusXM contract for five years, reducing his schedule from four to three live shows per week.
+On March 22, 2011, Stern and Buchwald sued SiriusXM for $300 million over unpaid subscriber-based bonuses, but the case was dismissed with prejudice by Judge Barbara Kapnick on April 17, 2012; their subsequent appeal was also rejected.

-By mid-2011, Stern had reduced his time playing chess and took up photography.
-Among his first shoots was taking layouts for Hamptons magazine in July.
-He continued to shoot throughout the year, including WHIRL magazine and the North Shore Animal League, and established his photography company Conlon Road Photography, a reference to the name of the road he lived on while growing up in Roosevelt.
+By mid-2011, Stern had reduced his time playing chess and turned to photography, shooting layouts for Hamptons Magazine and later contributing to WHIRL Magazine and the North Shore Animal League America.
+During this period, Stern also established his photography business, Conlon Road Photography, named after the street he lived on while growing up in Roosevelt, New York.

-Later in 2011, Stern announced his return to network television as a replacement for Piers Morgan as a judge on America's Got Talent for its seventh season.
-He had the show relocate to Radio City Music Hall in New York City to cater to his radio show schedule.
-Stern subsequently reappeared on the Forbes Celebrity 100 list at No. 26.
-He continued as a judge on the show for the eighth, ninth and tenth seasons.
-Stern left at the end of the show's tenth season in September 2015 to devote more time to his radio show.
+In 2011, Stern returned to network television as a judge on America's Got Talent, joining the show for its seventh season as a replacement for Piers Morgan.
+To accommodate Stern's radio schedule, production was relocated to Radio City Music Hall in New York City.
+Following his return to television, Stern reappeared on the Forbes Celebrity 100 list, ranking No. 26.
+He remained a judge on the program through its eighth, ninth and tenth seasons.
+Stern departed the show at the conclusion of its tenth season in September 2015 to focus more fully on his radio career.